 Use of our Facilities by Outside Groups

-Our facilities are now available again for non-Christ Church activities are suspended through May 10.
+Our facilities are now available again for non-Christ Church activities are suspended through the end of July.
 That includes all meetings, school activities, music recitals, and previously approved building requests.
 Building use requests for August and beyond may be submitted.
 Please note that if building use is approved, you will need to follow additional health and cleaning protocols.